SPEAK VISUALLY Receive practical tips on how to

 The Tea Factory is a great example of geometric patterns done well, keeping them limited to their header.
 Limit use to avoid overwhelming a viewer and to give the patterns more impact.

 What are some awesome geometric patterns you’ve seen?
 Some ideas for your own?
-Share them with us in the comments below.
+You can easily create them right in Visme!
+Sign up for your free account to get started creating and using geometric patterns in your own designs.